nazaninsbr/100-Days/Subject 1 - Transport Layer/README.md

 +++ <i> Some Things to Remember </i> +++<br/>
 <ol type="1">
   <li>Each port number is a 16-bit number, ranging from 0 to 65535.</li>
-  <li>The port numbers ranging from 0 to 1023 are called well-known port num- bers and are restricted, which means that they are reserved for use by well-known application protocols such as HTTP (which uses port number 80) and FTP (which uses port number 21).</li>
+  <li>The port numbers ranging from 0 to 1023 are called well-known port numbers and are restricted, which means that they are reserved for use by well-known application protocols such as HTTP (which uses port number 80) and FTP (which uses port number 21).</li>
   <li>a TCP socket is identified by a four-tuple: (source IP address, source port number, destination IP address, destination port number).</li>
-  <li>A connection-establishment request is nothing more than a TCP segment with desti- nation port number 12000 and a special connection-establishment bit set in the TCP header</li>
+  <li>A connection-establishment request is nothing more than a TCP segment with destination port number 12000 and a special connection-establishment bit set in the TCP header</li>
   <li>If the client and server are using persistent HTTP, then throughout the duration of the persistent connection the client and server exchange HTTP messages via the same server socket.
 However, if the client and server use non-persistent HTTP, then a new TCP connection is created and closed for every request/response, and hence a new socket is created and later closed for every request/response. </li>
-  <li>The TCP segment has 20 bytes of header over- head in every segment, whereas UDP has only 8 bytes of overhead.</li>
+  <li>The TCP segment has 20 bytes of header overhead in every segment, whereas UDP has only 8 bytes of overhead.</li>
   <li>TCP has a 32-bit sequence number field, where TCP sequence numbers count bytes in the byte stream rather than packets.</li>
-  <li>Both Ethernet and PPP link-layer proto- cols have an MSS of 1,500 bytes.</li>
+  <li>Both Ethernet and PPP link-layer protocols have an MSS of 1,500 bytes.</li>
 </ol>
 :)